 Astronomy Stargazing Forecast

 Skippy Sky has astronomy and stargazing forecasts for Europe and other parts of the world, including North America.
-This is based on the Global Forecast System, which covers the entire planet and stretches more than a week into the future, but is less detailed and reliable than the model used by the Canadian Meteorological Centre.
+This is based on the Global Forecast System, which covers the entire planet and stretches more than a week into the future, but is less detailed and reliable than the CMC model.

 It's always worth checking a general weather forecast as well, both as a cross-check for the astronomy-specific stargazing forecast and to include conditions such as wind speed that are important to astronomers but not included in the CMC astronomy forecasts.

-By all means consult the forecasts from your local news media.
+By all means consult the forecasts from your local news media, too.
 AccuWeather is one particularly handy source for private weather forecasts.
-But be aware that all other forecasters routinely consult the ones from the various national weather services, for instance:
+But be aware that all other forecasters routinely consult the ones from the various national weather services, such as the following:

 Computer Weather Models